 Watch our quick video to see exactly how to make the keto red velvet cake.

 What’s the Taste of Red Velvet Cake?

 Is this just a chocolate cake with added red food coloring?
 Is it a vanilla cake?
 Well, the chocolate taste is mild, but it’s loaded with delicate and rich flavors in every bite.
-Topped with a luscious cream cheese frosting this, gluten free low carb red velvet cake is glorious.
+Topped with a luscious cream cheese frosting this, gluten-free low carb red velvet cake is glorious.
 It’s super buttery, soft, and truly melt-in-your-mouth cake.

-Ingredients for the Keto Red Velvet Cake
+Ingredients for Keto Red Velvet Cake

 - Keto Flours: almond flour and coconut flour- If you made some of my recipes from the blog, you probably noticed that I’m using both of these flours.
 This way, you’ll get the best texture and greatly reduce the gritty taste.
 Always use blanched almond flour or superfine almond flour, not almond meal.
 If possible, I recommend sifting all the dry ingredients to get rid of the bigger chunks.

 - Unsalted butter and heavy cream – make this cake super buttery, and it’s important to use soft butter.